arunkumardhanabal/My-SimpleTimeService-app/README.md

 **Prerequisites**

 **Docker:** Ensure you have Docker installed on your system.
 You can find installation instructions for your operating system on the official Docker website.
-Running the Pre-built Docker Image (Recommended)
+Running the Pre-built Docker Image (Recommended).

 You can directly run the pre-built Docker image from Docker Hub or start with building the image from the code available in this repository.

 Bash